Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - A previously clean driving record can help.
 If this is your first red light ticket and you have an otherwise clean driving record, your insurance company may be willing to overlook the incident or consider it with less weight than if it was your third or fourth recent ticket.

-Compare car insurance rates after a red light ticket
+How to update car insurance after a red light ticket

 Get cheap car insurance after a red light ticket